On the low Mach number limit for Quantum Navier-Stokes equations: Strichartz estimates for the acoustic wave system

 \section{Strichartz estimates for the acoustic wave system}

-The main purpose of this appendix is to give a proof of Proposition \ref{prop:Strichartz} (see Proposition \ref{prop:Strichartz_A} below), that is we want to study the dispersive properties satisfied by solutions to system \eqref{eq:symAW}.
+The main purpose of this appendix is to give a proof of Proposition \ref{prop:Strichartz} (see Proposition \ref{prop:Strichartz final} below), that is we want to study the dispersive properties satisfied by solutions to system \eqref{eq:symAW}.
 Even if the paper only studies the three dimensional setting for the sake of completeness the whole analysis is carried out in the general $d$-dimensional setting ($d\geq 2)$.
 As already mentioned, for $\eps=1$, the dispersive analysis associated to the operator $H_1$ has been carried out in \cite{GNT05, GNT07, GNT09}.
 In this paper, we need to carefully track down the $\eps$-dependence on the estimates as the (scaled) Mach number $\eps$ not only determines a time scale but also a frequency threshold such that the operator behaves differently.
-This is due to the non-homogenity of the dispersion relation and is opposite to the analysis of low Mach number limit in classical fluid dynamics where the Mach number $\eps$ only determines the time scale.
+This is due to the non-homogeneity of the dispersion relation and is opposite to the analysis of low Mach number limit in classical fluid dynamics where the Mach number $\eps$ only determines the time scale.
 The dispersive analysis for non-homogeneous symbols has been investigated in more general framework also in \cite{GPW08,COX, GHN17}.
+Homogeneous Besov spaces suit best for the purpose of proving the refined Strichartz estimates while simultaneously tracking the $\eps$-dependence. \\ We structure the exposition of this Appendix as follows.
+In Proposition \ref{prop:GNT} we recall the stationary phase estimate proved in \cite{GNT05}.
+The scaled dispersive estimate associated to the operator $H_\eps$ in \eqref{op:Heps} is then given in Corollary \ref{coro: dispersive estimate 2}.
+By using the dispersive estimate it is then possible to derive the frequency localized Strichartz estimates of Lemma \ref{lemma:b10}.
+By summing over all frequencies we then obtain Proposition \ref{prop:Strichartz_A}.
+For the convenience of the reader, the final estimates used in the body of this paper, namely Section \ref{sec:acw}, are stated in terms of Sobolev spaces, see Proposition \ref{prop:Strichartz final}.